Shesha-Sai-999/Big-Integer/README.md

 ## Overview

 The `BigInt` library is a C++ implementation for handling large integers beyond the standard data types.
-This library supports various arithmetic operations such as addition, subtraction, multiplication, division, modulus, exponentiation and many more operators.
+This library supports various arithmetic operations such as addition, subtraction, multiplication, division, modulus, exponentiation and many more operators only limited for `Positive Numbers`.

 ## Features